s-gv/femtowiki/README.md

 - To use this as a static site generator, do the following:

 Create a few markdown files (with extension .md) in a directory, say `/home/user/wikiroot/`.
-One file, `nav.md`, is special, and is used to create the nav bar that will be used in every page.

 Then, run: